vjkarthik1987/Employee-Social-Network/TO_DO_LATER.md

 - Create newsletter
 - Search should go to first page, not second page or others
 - View for the posts that have been reported
+- Birthdays and anniversaries should come in the feed